kjell/mcn-2020-git-haiku/index.md

-Seas are wild tonight
+Dry cheerful cricket
-Heron's cry
+How swift it is
-from the kiri tree.
+from looking at the moon.